beginning of content

 Key facts

-- Tapeworms (taeniasis) are a type of parasite that live in the intestines of animals.
+• Tapeworms are a type of parasite that live in the intestines of animals.

-- People with tapeworm infection often have no symptoms, but if you do have symptoms, they will depend on the type of tapeworm you have and where it is in your body.
+• People with tapeworm infection often have no symptoms; if symptoms occur, they depend on the type of tapeworm and its location in your body.

-- Tapeworm infection can be diagnosed with a stool (poo) sample and/or a blood test.
+• Tapeworm infection can be diagnosed with a stool (poo) sample and a blood test.

-If a human or an animal consumes tapeworm eggs, the eggs hatch into larvae, which break through the wall of the intestines and grow inside cysts in body tissues.
-Rarely, these can cause life-threatening damage.
+If you swallow tapeworm eggs, the eggs hatch into larvae.
+These larvae break through the wall of the intestines and grow inside cysts in body tissues.

-If you consume tapeworm larvae, they can develop into adult tapeworms in the intestines.
-They attach to the wall of the intestine with suckers or hooks and stay there to feed and grow.
-An adult tapeworm can be very long and live in the intestine for many years.
+If you swallow tapeworm larvae, they can develop into adult tapeworms in the intestines.
+They attach to the wall of the intestine and stay there to feed and grow.
+An adult tapeworm can grow very long and live for many years.

 What are the symptoms of tapeworm infection?

-People with tapeworm infection often have no symptoms.
+Many people with tapeworm infection have no symptoms.
 If you have symptoms, they will depend on the type of tapeworm and where it is in your body.

 Intestinal tapeworm infection can cause: